Online Community of Zenith Builders and Flyers

 Even though it was "his trip", Les let me plan the route from Santa Rosa, CA to Boise, ID.
 I chose a little low-level desert flying in Nevada from Carson City (CXP) to Battle…Continue

 I spent the last week in Shelton WA, visiting my brother and his wife and helping with the re-assembly of their Jabiru motor.
 (Early top-end because of stuck piston rings with only about 300 hours on the Hobbs.
-My engine had the same problem but I did not…Continue
+My engine had the same problem but I did not understand what was going on soon enough so the cylinders…Continue

 Today’s pilot has powerful weather tools to help fly safely and sometimes more efficiently.
 Now if your only going up…Continue